jrx/vault-k8s-ns-tf/README.md

 * How to configure the Vault application with Terraform
   * Why?
 Because Terraform is HashiCorp's recommended method of configuring the Vault application.
-* How an organisational structure could be loosely represented in Vault using Namespaces in a scalable fashion.
+* How an organizational structure could be loosely represented in Vault using Namespaces in a scalable fashion.
   * Why?
 Because Namespaces are useful for higher-level segregation of secrets and delegation of administration of policy in Vault.
 * How Vault clients authenticating via an auth method hosted on a parent namespace could access secrets stored on a child namespace.
   * Why?
-Because many organisations may co-host multiple applications on Kubernetes, whilst still requiring some level of separation of management of their secrets due to team structures.
+Because many organizations may co-host multiple applications on Kubernetes, whilst still requiring some level of separation of management of their secrets due to team structures.

 ## Scenario